letebrhan/mwc3-2024-django-workshop/README.md

     cd mwc3_ticket_tracker
     ```

-4. Create a new virtual environment for the project and activate it.
+4. Create a new virtual environment for the project and activate it. **NOTE:** Will be different if using something other than CMD.
     ```bash
     python -m venv .venv
     .venv\Scripts\activate.bat